Wheel Offset Calculator

 "

 If you would like more technical information on wheel fitment, the use of the wheel and tire size calculator, rim offset, bolt patterns, and measurements, visit our Tech Advice section.
+Understanding the importance of proper wheel setup, including inner clearance, outer position, and offset calculations, is crucial for ensuring the best fitment for your vehicle.
 Here we share our knowledge with you to help you make the best possible decision for your car, truck or SUV.

 — VICTOR G